 This is a diverse group of lesser plum species, but closely related to the European plum.
 Most of them have good disease resistance, and will cross-pollinate with European plums with similar flowering times.

-Perhaps surprisingly given their origins in the Middle East, Damsons are very well adapted to maritime climates and in the UK the centre of commercial damson production is the Lyth valley in Cumbria, north-west England, notable for its wet climate.
+Perhaps surprisingly given their origins in the Middle East, Damsons are very well adapted to maritime climates and in the UK the centre of commercial damson production is the Lyth valley in Cumbria, north-west England, notable for its mild wet climate.

 Bullaces are essentially small damsons, often with a rounder shape, and used for similar purposes.

 Mirabelles are grown particularly in north-east France.
 The fruits are very small, the size of large cherries, and typically either bright red or golden yellow.
-Mirabelles can be eaten fresh, but are primarily used for making jams and similar preserves, as well as fruit tarts (""tarte aux mirabelles"").
+Mirabelles can be eaten fresh, but are primarily used for making jams and similar preserves, as well as fruit tarts ("tarte aux mirabelles").
 They are also the variety most often used in plum brandy and similar plum-based spirits.
 Mirabelles are closely related to Damsons but the fruit is much sweeter.

-Saint Juliens produce small rounded fruits, usually a pale green colour.
+Saint Juliens are small rounded fruits, usually a pale green colour.
 They used to be used for drying, but nowadays Saint Juliens are most commonly used as a rootstock for many other Prunus varieties.
 The reason is that Saint Juliens produce naturally smaller trees than other plum varieties, a desirable characteristic for commercial orchards and gardens, yet are widely-compatible with them.
 In essence, you can graft a flavoursome Prunus domestica variety on to a Saint Julien rootstock, and you have the same fruit but on a smaller tree, which starts producing crops within only 3-4 years.

 Prunus cerasifera - Cherry Plum